The corporation tax regime is regulated in the Corporate Income Tax Act.

 Any taxable person shall make monthly or quarterly prepayments of corporation tax based on the projected tax profit for the current year.
 In determining the projected tax profit and the annual corporate tax due, the following shall not be taken into account:

 Under the provision of Article 83(2) of CITA prepayments shall not be made by:

-- any taxable persons whose net turnover for the last preceding year does not exceed BGN 300,000;
+- any taxable persons whose net turnover for the year before the previous year does not exceed BGN 300,000;

-- any newly incorporated taxable persons, for the year of the incorporation thereof, with the exception of any such persons newly incorporated as a result of a transformation under the Commerce Act.
+- any newly incorporated taxable persons, for the year of the incorporation thereof and for the following year, with the exception of any such persons newly incorporated as a result of a transformation under the Commerce Act.
 They may make quarterly prepayments in accordance with Part One, Chapter Fourteen of CITA and in this case Article 89 shall not apply

-Monthly Tax Prepayments - shall be made by any taxable person whose net sales revenue for the preceding year exceeds BGN 3,000,000.
-Monthly tax prepayments shall be determined using the formula set out in Article 86 of CITA.
+Monthly Tax Prepayments - shall be made by any taxable person whose net sales revenue for the year before the previous year exceeds BGN 3,000,000.
+The monthly tax prepayments shall be determined using the formula set out in Article 86 of CITA.

 Monthly tax prepayments shall be remitted as follows:

 - for January, February and March: by 15 April of the current calendar year;

-- for the months from April until December: by the 15th day of the month to which the said prepayments apply.
+- for the months from April until November: by the 15th day of the month to which the said prepayments apply;

 Quarterly tax prepayments - shall be made by any taxable person who is under no obligation to make monthly tax prepayments.
 Quarterly tax prepayments shall be determined using the formula set out in Article 87 of CITA.

-Quarterly tax prepayments shall be remitted on or before the 15th day of the month succeeding the quarter to which the said prepayments apply and for the third quarter: not later than 15 December.
+Quarterly tax prepayments shall be remitted on or before the 15th day of the month following the quarter to which the said prepayments apply and for the third quarter: not later than 01 December.
 No quarterly tax prepayment shall be made for the fourth quarter.